hmcts/ccd-data-store-api/README.md

 If integration tests fail due to failure of embedded postgres db initialisation process on Mac OS, the shmmni configuration value for kernel should be set to at least 64 for remediation.
-This can be achieved by having the below line in the file `/etc/sysctl.conf`:
+This can be done by having the below line in the file `/etc/sysctl.conf`:
 ```
 kern.sysv.shmmni=64
 ```
+If the file doesn't exist it should be added.
+The change will take effect upon restart of the local machine.

 ### Running